rooftopcellist/chatbot-template/README.md

    ollama serve
    ```

-2. Add your team's markdown documents to the `training-data` directory:
+2. Add your team's markdown documents to the `training-data` directory.
+Or you can use the sample documentation provided in the `sample-docs` directory to test out this chatbot:
    ```
-   cp -r your-team-docs/* training-data/
+   cp -r sample-docs/* training-data/
    ```

 3. Run the chatbot: